Quantum reading capacity: General definition and bounds: Introduction

 Hitherto, all prior works on quantum reading considered decoding protocols of the following form: A reader possessing a transmitter system entangled with an idler system sends the transmitter system through the coded sequence of quantum channels.
 Finally, the reader decodes the message by performing a collective measurement on the joint state of the output system and the idler system.

 However, the above approach neglects an important consideration: \textit{in a quantum reading protocol, the transmitter and receiver are in the same physical location}.
 We can thus refer to both devices as a single device called a transceiver.
-As a consequence of this physical setup, the most general and natural definition for quantum reading capacity should allow for the transceiver to perform an adaptive operation after each call to the memory, and this is how we define quantum reading capacity in this paper (see Section \ref{sec:q-r-p}).
+As a consequence of this physical setup, the most general and natural definition for quantum reading capacity should allow for the transceiver to perform an adaptive operation after each call to the memory, and this is how we define quantum reading capacity in this paper (see Section~\ref{sec:q-r-p}, as well as Figure~\ref{fig:reading-protocol} for a depiction of our modified definition of a quantum reading protocol).

 In general, an adaptive strategy can have a significant advantage over a non-adaptive strategy in the context of quantum channel discrimination \cite{HHLW10}.
 Furthermore, a quantum channel discrimination protocol employing a non-adaptive strategy is a special case of one that uses an adaptive strategy.
 Since quantum reading bears close connections to quantum channel discrimination, we should suspect that adaptive operations could help to increase quantum reading capacity in some cases, and this is one contribution of the present paper.